bhupesh66/dbt_project_healthcare/README.md

 - **Metric:** Current Status / Ending BMI
 - **What it Measures:** User weight, BMI, and change at the end of each month

+We have implemented quality and validation checks defined in schema.yml, including tests for null values, uniqueness, and negative data.
 ---

 ##  How to Run This Project